S/Z: Codes

 As Barthes guides the reader through the entirety of Balzac’s text, he systematically notes and explains the usage of each of these codes as they occur.
 He also offers a more academic outline of the text in Annex 3.

 Hermeneutic Code: the mysteries of the text

-The hermeneutic code is associated with enigmas of the text, puzzles and mysteries that the text may or may not eventually answer but will most likely defer and misdirect that answer, keeping the reader guessing.
-When Barthes identifies an enigma in the text he marks it HER (short for hermeneutic).
+The hermeneutic code is associated with enigmas of the text: puzzles and mysteries that the text may or may not eventually answer, and of which the final resolution (if present) is likely to be deferred and subject to misdirection—thus keeping the reader guessing.
+When Barthes identifies an enigma in the text, he marks it "HER." (short for hermeneutic).
 The process of revealing truth by solving enigmas is further broken down in the following sequence (LXXXIX):